Towards Instance-Wise Calibration: Local Amortized Diagnostics and Reshaping of Conditional Densities (LADaR): Methodology

 \begin{Remark} If the initial model is good, then $r$ is easy to estimate; for instance, $\widehat f=f$ implies a constant function $r^{\hat f}(\gamma;\x)=\gamma$.
-However, $\widehat f$ needs to be supported on the entire feature space $\mathcal{X}$.
-Depending on the application, a viable initial model could, for example, be a uniform distribution on finite support (as in Experiment 2 of Section~\ref{sec:example_iid}), an estimate of the marginal distribution $f(y)$ (as in the photo-z application in Section~\ref{sec:photo-z}), or an initial fit of the density with an MDN with a wide Gaussian distribution (as in the TC application in Section~\ref{sec:example_TCs}). \end{Remark}
+However, $\widehat f$ needs to have support on the entire range of the target variable $y$ across the feature space $\mathcal{X}$.
+Depending on the application, a viable initial model could, for example, be an estimate of the marginal distribution $f(y)$, a uniform distribution with finite support (as in Experiment 2 of \ref{app:example_prediction_sets}, Example 3), an initial fit of the density with a Gaussian distribution (as in the TC application in Section~\ref{sec:example_TCs}), or a nonparametric density estimate (as in Experiment 1 of \ref{app:example_prediction_sets}, Example 3).
+In the \pz application in Section~\ref{sec:photo-z}, we use a weighted sum of the marginal distribution $f(y)$ and a Gaussian model for $f(y|\x)$.
+The Gaussian model was obtained from a widely popular \pz method (\texttt{GPz}; \citealt{Almosallam2016GPz}); the marginal distribution was then added to expand the support of the fitted Gaussian distribution. \end{Remark}

+\begin{Remark}[CDEs and Prediction Sets] ~ As a by-product of conditional distributions, one can derive various quantities of interest, such as moments, kurtosis, prediction intervals, or even more general prediction bands; such as Highest Predictive Density (HPD) regions $\left\{y: f(y|\x)> c \right\},$ where $f$ is the conditional density associated to $F$; see \ref{app:cal_hpd} for details on how to compute HPD regions.
+By construction, locally calibrated CDEs yield prediction bands with approximately correct {\em conditional} coverage.
+That is, suppose that $C_{\alpha}(\X)$ is a $(1-\alpha)/100\%$ prediction band derived from the CDF $\widehat F$.
+Local calibration of $\widehat F$ then implies that the prediction bands $C_{\alpha}(\X)$ have approximate nominal coverage

+for {\em every} instance $\x \in \mathcal{X}$.
+On the other hand, it is difficult to convert prediction bands and quantile estimates to entire CDEs without additional assumptions.
+That is, calibrated CDEs imply calibrated prediction bands but not vice versa.
+For example, Theorem \ref{thm:consistency} in \ref{sec:theory} shows that a \calpit \ prediction interval at $\x$, defined as